wallarm/product-documentation/docs/2.14/admin-en/installation-docker-en.md

 The command does the following:

 * Automatically creates new WAF node in Wallarm Cloud.
-Created WAF node will be displayed in Wallarm Console → **Nodes**.
+Created WAF node will be displayed in the Wallarm Console → **Nodes**.
 * Mounts the file `default` into the `/etc/nginx/sites-enabled` container directory.
 * Creates files with WAF node credentials to access Wallarm Cloud in the `/etc/wallarm` container directory:
     * `node.yaml` with WAF node UUID and secret key